ecerami/cbioportal_manual/Datasets.md

 ![OncoTree Example](img/oncotree.png)

 {% hint style="info" %}
-The cBioPortal only contains de-identified clinical data.
+The cBioPortal only contains **de-identified clinical data**.
 That means that we do not store any protected health information (PHI) for patients, such as birth dates or medical record numbers, but we do store de-identified data, such as overall survival, patient demographics and prior treatment.
 Published cancer genomics studies, including TCGA and AACR GENIE also equire explict patient consent to share de-identified clinical data.
 {% endhint %}

+## TCGA Studies

+*Under Construction*

+# AACR GENIE

+The cBioPortal team maintain a separate cBioPortal instance just for [AACR GENIE data](https://www.aacr.org/professionals/research/aacr-project-genie/).
+AACR GENIE is a multi-institutional data sharing initiative focused on precision cancer medicine.
+To access AACR GENIE data, you must first register and agree to the AACR GENIE terms of use.
+Complete details are available at:  https://genie.cbioportal.org/.